 Any Indiana University student enrolled in a bachelor's program (and in good academic standing) may pursue one (or more) of the certificates offered by the School of Public and Environmental Affairs.
 SPEA's multidisciplinary faculty and curricula address environmental, health, public policy, and management issues from a variety of perspectives.

-- Students in good standing and enrolled in bachelor’s programs at Indiana University are eligible to apply for a certificate when meeting with a SPEA advisor (SPEA 240).
+- Students in good academic standing and enrolled in bachelor’s programs at Indiana University are eligible to apply for a certificate by making an appointment with an advisor at the SPEA Undergraduate Program Office.
 Interested students must apply for a certificate before completing 15 credit hours of applicable course work.

 - SPEA students cannot earn a certificate in the same area as their major.